 As indicated in a previous section, Niger's defense budget started to grow slowly but steadily during and after the MNJ war.
-In 2010, it was of US \$46 million.
-It grew to \$50 million the following year.
-In 2012, however, following the Mali war, defense allocations jumped to \$72 million, with \$37 million more added in May 2013, to finance Niger's participation in the French-led intervention in northern Mali.
-For 2014, the defense sector is receiving about \$200 million-an enormous sum for a national budget of about \$3.8 billion.
-This is set in a general framework where Niger has also sought the support of international hegemons-France and the US-starting as early as 2010, and also through the passing of an anti-terrorist law in 2011 (with the attendant creation of a civilian-military 'cellule antiterroriste').
-Cooperation with the two Western powers has only deepened as a result of the French intervention in Mali and its aftermath.
+In 2010, it was of 46 millions USD.
+It grew to 50 millions the following year.
+In 2012, however, following the Mali war, defense allocations jumped to 72 millions, with 37 millions more added in May 2013, to finance Niger's participation in the French-led intervention in Northern Mali.
+For 2014, the defense sector is receiving about 200 millions USD - an enormous sum for a national budget of about 3,8 billions USD.
+This is set in a general framework where Niger has sought the support of international hegemons - France and the US - as early as 2010, and also through the passing of an anti-terrorist law in 2011 (with the attendant creation of a civilian-military 'cellule antiterroriste').
+Cooperation with the two Western powers has only deepened as a result of the French intervention in Mali and its